This page explains how to find records of a merchant seafarer on crew lists of British registered vessels for the period 1861 to 1913.

 As the diagram shows, TNA took a 10% random sample, then NMM took the remainder of 1861 and 1862 and years ending in '5'.
 Local archives were offered the records for their ports and what remained was shipped to MHA in Canada.
 As a result:

-10% are at over forty local record offices (ROs) or archives,
+10% are at over forty local archives around Britain ,

 10% are at the National Maritime Museum (NMM), Greenwich